wazuh/wazuh-documentation/source/nist/log-data-analysis.rst

 Use case: Failed authentication attempts on a Windows endpoint
 --------------------------------------------------------------

-This use case shows how Wazuh helps meet the **IA-4 Identifier management** requirement, by using the IP address label as an example identifier.
+This use case shows how Wazuh helps meet the **IA-4 Identifier management** requirement by using the IP address label as an example identifier.
 In this scenario, Wazuh detects failed login attempts on a monitored Windows 10 endpoint.

 #.
 Enable RDP on the Windows 10 endpoint.
 Select **Start > Settings > System > Remote Desktop**, and turn on **Enable Remote Desktop**.
 Please note that some Windows versions might not support **Remote Desktop**.